jhu-dvrk/dvrk-readthedocs/docs/pages/references/acronyms.rst

   Intuitive Surgical Inc., now known simply as Intuitive (https://wwww.intuitive.com)

 **Classic**
   First generation da Vinci.
 The original da Vinci research kit is based on the Classic.
 Also known as Standard.
+Patient cart came with either 2 or 3 PSMs.

 **Standard**
   See above.